 What is Unified Service Desk?

-Unified Service Desk for Dynamics 365 Customer Engagement provides a configurable framework for quickly building applications for call centers so that agents can get a unified view of the customer data stored in Dynamics 365.
-You can aggregate customer information from different areas in Dynamics 365 into an integrated desktop that provides a 360° view of the customer interactions.
+Unified Service Desk for Dynamics 365 Customer Engagement provides a configurable framework for quickly building applications for call centers so that agents can get a unified view of the customer data stored in Dynamics 365 for Customer Engagement apps.
+You can aggregate customer information from different areas in Customer Engagement into an integrated desktop that provides a 360° view of the customer interactions.
 This gives your customer service agents immediate access to business critical information so they can quickly engage with customers and address queries and issues.

 What is User Interface Integration?

 Unified Service Desk leverages the power of the User Interface Integration (UII) framework to help you quickly configure a customized agent application.
 The UII framework lets you build and deploy composite agent applications that can provide unified access to customer information in Dynamics 365 for Customer Engagement apps and external systems, and can aggregate different modes of customer interactions or channels.
 UII provides a framework for non-intrusive integration of existing line-of-business (LOB) systems at the UI level.
 For more information about how you can use UII, see Unified Service Desk and the UII framework.